-- The Fund returned approximately 4% in the third quarter. - CLO equity remains the largest Fund allocation and several new positions were added during the quarter.
-High loan prices and low defaults continue to support CLO equity prices and demand for clean CLO equity is as robust as we have ever seen it.
-We purchased several new BBs. - At a greater than 20% allocation, BBs were the largest allocation within the Fund's CLO debt holdings.
-BBs were up 8% in 2020 and another 10% so far in 2021.
-The Fund also has a 5% allocation to Bs, which were up 25% year-to-date and 48% over the last 12 months. - Even after six straight strong quarters, CLOs remain attractive and the portfolio will maintain its current positioning.
-Corporate fundamentals remain in good shape as evidenced by the benign default environment and low distress ratio. - · CLOs can also provide protection for investors who want to protect against higher interest rates.
+- The Fund fell slightly during the quarter, performing in-line with the J.P.
+Morgan CLOIE.
+It was the Fund's first negative return since 1Q2020. - CLO equity remains the largest Fund allocation on the view that the default environment will remain benign, even in the face of a tightening cycle. - Our trading activity was subdued as compared to 2021.
+The robust new issue market and tight debt spreads of 2021 was an opportune time to buy new issue CLO equity.
+We backed off the accelerator in 2022, particularly in February and March, as CLO debt spreads widened-particularly the ever-important AAA tranche.
+We have several warehouses open to purchase discounted loans and will look to transition these to CLOs later in the year. - At a greater than 20% allocation, BBs were the largest allocation within the Fund's CLO debt holdings.
+BBs were up 8% in 2020 and another 11% in 2021.
+For 2022, BBs are down slightly, in-line with the market.
+Their forward yield exceeds 10%.
+The Fund also has a 5% allocation to Bs, which yield 13%. - CLOs remain attractive and the portfolio will maintain its current positioning.
+Corporate fundamentals remain in good shape as evidenced by the benign default environment and low distress ratio. - CLOs can also provide protection for investors who want to protect against higher interest rates.